auth0/wordpress/README.md

 If you have existing users of your WordPress blog and Auth0, you should add those users to your new Organization using the Auth0 dashboard.
 Ensure 'membership on authentication' is enabled for the Organization's Connection to automatically add them upon signing in.

 With an organization configured, users logging into your WordPress installation will see your Universal Login Page customized for the Organization.
-You can further customize it's appearance from the Auth0 dashboard.
+You can further customize its appearance from the Auth0 dashboard.

 Organizations also support invitations.
 To use this feature, navigate to the Invitations tab for the corresponding Organization on your Auth0 dashboard and click 'invite member.'
-When the user clicks their invitation link, they'll be redirected to your WordPress installation, and then prompted to create their account or sign in.
+When the user clicks their invitation link, they'll be redirected to your WordPress installation and then prompted to create their account or sign in.

 ## Contribution

-We appreciate feedback and contribution to this plugin!
+We appreciate your feedback and contribution to this plugin!
 Before you get started, please see the following:

 - [Auth0's general contribution guidelines](https://github.com/auth0/open-source-template/blob/master/GENERAL-CONTRIBUTING.md)
 - [Auth0's code of conduct guidelines](https://github.com/auth0/open-source-template/blob/master/CODE-OF-CONDUCT.md)